Nailim/plan9-rchistory/README.md

 `window srw`

-By default interactive mode searces trough history from the current window (local history).
-Configuring interactive mode to include search trough history saved from all terminal windows (global history) use "-g" flag in start up script.
-To search only trough global history use "-G" flag.
+By default, interactive mode searches through history from the current window (local history).
+Configuring interactive mode to include searching trough history saved from all terminal windows (global history) use "-g" flag in start up script.
+To search only trough global history, use "-G" flag.

 ## usage